-This program prepares students for careers in government, business and media organizations that need expert communicators who understand communications strategies and who can translate business objectives into media messaging, manage in-house resources, and direct external teams of communications professionals.
+This program prepares students for careers in government, business, and media organizations that need experts who understand communications strategies and who can translate business objectives into media messaging, manage in-house resources, and direct external teams of communications professionals.
+This program can be completed entirely online.